-The Patagonia Snowbelle 3-in-1 is a jill-of-all-trades, master-of-none kind of jacket.
-It performed just OK in all of our categories, but the updates are an improvement to its style and function.
+The Patagonia 3-in-1 Snowbelle is a jill-of-all-trades, master-of-none kind of jacket.
+It performed just okay in all of our metrics, but the updates are an improvement to its style and function over previous models.

 Performance Comparison